 10. If you put some thought into it you can tell a story about almost any subject.
 Choose your words carefully.
 I know it’s harder but it will be worth it.
 The audience will appreciate it and more importantly Roy Street Coffee will appreciate it.
 They let us use their room for free and if we offend their customers we won’t have a show anymore.

 11. Stay on the stage.
 Please don’t leave the stage area and walk through the audience.
-That’s fine for a comedy club but not at FGS.
+It works in a comedy club but not at a storytelling show.

 I can’t make a rule about everything so if have any questions or you’re wondering if your story is appropriate send me an email at firstname.lastname@example.org or come up to me before the show and ask me about it.